PiTiLeZarD/nginx-proxy/README.md

         - NODE_HOSTNAME={{.Node.Hostname}}
 ```

+## Entrypoint extentions

+If you provide /app/docker-entrypoint-ext.sh it will be loaded before starting forego

 ## Override root location

 You can set `LOCATION_PATH=xxx`on either the proxy for all containers or on the container itself (eg: "~ \.php$") and